rahulswarnkar/rahulswarnkar.github.io/_posts/2020-11-22-developer-setup-for-programming-with-deno.markdown

   <figcaption>Deno extension settings</figcaption>
 </figure>

-Enabling it will add a json entry as one of the follwing:
+Enabling it will add a json entry as one of the following:

 - in workspace file: